 (4) Subsection (1) does not require a statement by a claimant or respondent to be in a particular form.

+Note for this section:

-Note: This section (other than subsections (1) and (4)) is substantially the same as Art 23 of the Model Law.
+This section (other than subsections (1) and (4)) is substantially the same as Art 23 of the Model Law.
 Subsection (1) has effect subject to any contrary agreement of the parties or direction of the arbitral tribunal.
 Subsection (4) makes it clear that it is not necessary to use a particular form of statement of claim or defence.

 24. Hearings and written proceedings (cf. Model Law Art 24)